webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 created and we want to call the `computeSomething` function. `layout` is `'auto'` again, telling WebGPU to figure out the layout from the shaders. [^layout-auto]

-[^layout-auto]: `layout: 'auto'` is convenient but, it's impossible to share bind groups across pipelines using `layout: 'auto'`.
+[^layout-auto]: `layout: 'auto'` is convenient but it's impossible to share bind groups across pipelines using `layout: 'auto'`.
 Most of the examples on this site never use a bind group with multiple pipelines.
 We'll cover explicit layouts in [another article](webgpu-drawing-multiple-things.html).

-Next, we need some data
+Next, we need some data.

 ```js
   const input = new Float32Array([1, 3, 5]);
 ```

 That data only exists in JavaScript.
-For WebGPU to use it we need to make a buffer that exists on the GPU and copy the data to the buffer.
+For WebGPU to use it, we need to make a buffer that exists on the GPU and copy the data to the buffer.

 ```js